bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 ### Managing Recordings

-Using the dropdown in the recordings table, you have the ability to delete a recording or mail a recording to a friend.
+Using the drop-down in the recordings table, you have the ability to delete a recording or mail a recording to a friend.
 Keep in mind, emailing an unlisted recording **will** allow the friend access, so if you want a recording to be completely private, don't share the recording link.

 Deleted recordings are **not** recoverable, so be sure when deleting a recording.

 # Installing on a BigBlueButton Server

-To make Greenlight as easy to install as possible, we've created a Docker image that wraps the applicaton.
+To make Greenlight as easy to install as possible, we've created a Docker image that wraps the application.
 It is **highly** recommended that you use Docker when install Greenlight on a BigBlueButton server.
 You can install Greenlight without Docker (see [GreenLight without Docker](#greenlight-without-docker)).

 You should run all commands in this section as `root` on your BigBlueButton server.